JordanOsterberg/JScoreboards/README.md

 - 1.16
 - 1.17

-It is unlikely that you will encounter any issues with other versions given how the API operates under the hood (no NMS, packets, etc).
+It is unlikely you will encounter any issues with other versions given how the API operates under the hood (no NMS, packets, etc).
 However, as in all software, there will be issues and bugs.
 Open a GitHub issue if you find something that needs to be fixed.